shuozhixu/LAMMPSatUCSB/README.md

 then hit Return.
 You will see two lines.
 In the first line, there is a term `ST`, which stands for 'status'.
 If, at the same location of the second line, you see `PD`, the job is pending.
 Recheck the status later.
 If you see `R`, the job is running.
 If you only see one line, the job is finished.
 This, however, can mean one of the two things:

 - The job was finished because of an error.
-In this case, check these three files: `lmp.out`, `lmp.err`, and `log.lammps`.
+In this case, check these three files: `lmp_gsfe.out`, `lmp_gsfe.err`, and `log.lammps`.
 They provide you information on what caused the error(s).
 In particular, the last file is the log file of LAMMPS, which would present an error message in the last line.
 Please refer to [this page](https://lammps.sandia.gov/doc/Errors_messages.html) for the explanation of each error message.
 Once you figure out what went wrong, fix the problem, and resubmit the job
 - The job was finished successfully.
-In this case, the file `lmp.err` is empty.
+In this case, the file `lmp_gsfe.err` is empty.
 Proceed to the next step.

 You will find a lot of files in the directory.
 One file is called `gsfe_ori`.
 In the same directory on Pod, type